hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 .. note::

    Local storage is temporary.
 While the login nodes also provide local storage, any data stored there gets permanently destroyed when logging out.
+On the worker nodes data gets removed once your job terminates.

 .. _sofia_scratch_globus: